Home » Cupcake Recipes » Gluten Free Carrot Cake Cupcakes

 For the Gluten Free Carrot Cake Cupcakes

-Spices – I use mixed spice, which is a common spice blend used in baking in New Zealand, however, you can use a bought or homemade pumpkin pie spice instead as they are so similar.
+• Spices – I use mixed spice, which is a common spice blend used in baking in New Zealand, however, you can use a bought or homemade pumpkin pie spice instead, as they are so similar.
 And if you don’t have either?
 Just use ground cinnamon instead.
+Make sure your spices are gluten free.

-Vegetable Oil – You can use any neutral-flavoured vegetable oil.
-I used rice bran oil but grapeseed, canola or even a very light olive oil will also work.
+• Vegetable Oil – Use any neutral-flavoured vegetable oil.
+I used rice bran oil, but grapeseed, canola or even a very light olive oil will also work.

-Walnuts – These are optional, but I’m definitely Team Walnut when it comes to carrot cupcakes.
-If you’re not a walnut fan, you can leave them out, or if you prefer you can use pecans or raisins instead.
+• Walnuts – These are optional, but I’m Team Walnut when it comes to carrot cupcakes.
+If you’re not a walnut fan, you can leave them out, or if you prefer, you can use pecans or raisins instead.

 For the Cream Cheese Frosting

-Cream Cheese – You need to use a block cream cheese for this – tub cream cheese and spreadable cream cheese do not work in frosting.
-Low fat cream cheese also won’t work, so make sure you grab one that’s in a block.
+• Cream Cheese – You need to use a block of full-fat cream cheese for this – tub cream cheese and spreadable cream cheese do not work in frosting.
+Low-fat cream cheese also won’t work.
 I use good old Philadelphia cream cheese blocks.

 How to Make Gluten Free Carrot Cupcakes